-

 Early May

 Early May brought a light frost, a handful of nipped plants, and a kitchen full of vinegar as Jo canned eight pints of cauliflower.
-The cabbages are close behind, sweet and sturdy from the greenhouse.
-It’s the in‑between season—cool mornings, soft rain, and the sense that summer is waiting just out of sight.
+The cabbages are close behind, sweet and sturdy from the greenhouse.… Read the Essay

 -